 When I was on staff at daily papers, I covered hundreds of little stories.
-These days I can be more selective about what I cover.
-I like to report stories that make a difference in people’s lives.
+These days I can typically focus on stories that make a measurable difference in people’s lives.

-To write this story–which I learned, reported, and filed in less than six hours total–I teamed up with my company’s veteran crime reporter.
+To write a story about a wrongful conviction that put a man in prison for 20 years, I teamed up with my company’s veteran crime reporter.
 (I believe he had covered the original trial in 1991!)
-I was tipped off that day that a judge cleared a long-time convict for release, so I scrambled to learn his back story and arrive on the scene for his tearful meeting with family.
-I wrote the top 75% of the story and my colleague checked my work and filled out the copy.
+I scrambled to learn the man’s back story and arrived on the scene for his tearful meeting with family.
+I wrote the top 75% of the story.

 I was the primary reporter in a small team to learn who was likely being surveilled–a politician’s daughter–by Chicago police when they slipped up and discussed no-warrant cell tapping technology over public police radio.

 I wrote the cover story to the architecture glossy Green Building + Design when it teamed up with Passive House Institute U.S. to make an issue about the passive building standard.

 When a house exploded in our sister paper’s coverage area on a Saturday, I hauled ass and my story made inside pages of USA Today and the Washington Post, in addition to other outlets, totaling “554 similar articles” on Google News.